chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 ``source``
    **Ruby Type:** String

-   Optional.
-The direct path to a dpkg or deb package.
+   The direct path to a the package on the host.

 ``subscribes``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'